mrchrisster/mister-arcade-attract/README.md

 # Usage:

-Copy ArcadeAttractMode-On.sh and ArcadeAttractMode-Off.sh to Scripts Directory
+Copy ArcadeAttractMode-On.sh, ArcadeAttractMode-Off.sh and mra.txt to /media/fat/Scripts Directory

 Make sure you have your Arcade roms setup correctly.
 I use update-all script for that.